Moesif/moesif-nginx-plugin/README.md

         }

         location /loc2 {
             moesif  off;  # moesif disabled.
-No api events captured at this location
+No API events captured at this location
             ...

         }